 Employers, particularly those with employees working in high-risk occupations and workplaces located in tick-endemic regions, need to recognize the risk of tick bites for their employees (both on and off the job) and consider implementing programs, practices, and policies to support employees who have a tick-borne disease.
 Learn more on the Resources for Employers page.

-A total of 411 adults with Alpha-gal Syndrome from 24 states and 5 countries and 18 parents of children with AGS from 8 US states and Australia participated in a mixed-method survey.
+A total of 411 adults with Alpha-gal Syndrome from 24 states and 5 countries, and 18 parents of children with AGS from 8 US states and Australia, participated in a mixed-method survey.
 Participants were asked to rate the severity of their symptoms and then describe their rating.
 Results showed that as the perceived symptom severity rating increased, emotional, social, and physical functioning decreased.
 Experienced quality of life also decreased as the perceived symptom severity rating increased.
 A patient symptom rating and health-related quality of life impact continuum was developed as a tool for providers and patients to use to for developing personalized management plans.
 It is recommended that healthcare providers routinely assess the perceived severity of allergy symptoms and quality of life of all patients diagnosed with Alpha-gal Syndrome and provide them with evidence-based resources to help them adjust to this life-changing diagnosis.

 Coming Soon!
 Not all tick-borne diseases are the same!